TelevisionNinja/tic-tac-toe-ai/README.md

 # tic-tac-toe-ai
-This was a school project where I had to implement algorithms for a tic-tac-toe AI.</br>
+This was a school project where I had to implement algorithms for a tic-tac-toe AI.
+I have added "count" versions of the algorithms that will show the number of possibilities that the AI considered.</br>

 Algorithms:</br>
 - minimax